 - Technical Knowledge – working knowledge of subject matter

 Identification of these common competencies then led Mobil to develop competency-based interviewing, which was a radically different interview process and approach used up until that point.
-The competency-based interviewer was trained how to ask specific questions to help an interviewee unfold stories, so the interviewer could identify as many competencies practiced by the candidate in his/her past.
+The competency-based interviewer was trained how to ask specific questions to help an interviewee unfold stories, so the interviewer could identify as many competencies practiced by the candidate.
 In the case of personal competencies, past performance was an assumed indicator of future performance.

-When 20 summer interns were asked to be willing interviewees to help a group of trainees certify in this new interviewing process, the results were surprising.
-These college students were only told that they were interviewing for factitious jobs and had nothing to gain or lose by participating.
-Each intern was separately interviewed by 3-4 interviewers.
+When 20 summer interns became willing interviewees to help trainees certify in this new interviewing process, the results were surprising.
+These college students were only told that they were interviewing for factitious jobs and had nothing to gain or lose.
+Each intern was separately interviewed by four interviewers.
 The interviewers then ranked each intern for competencies and compared notes.
 The results?
 Most interviewers found the same number of competencies for each interviewee.
 What was unexpected?
 The interviewers identified a handful of candidates that Mobil would have clearly offered a job based on the criteria of the past such as sociability, confident manner, physical appeal, participation on team sports, and academic performance, and yet, these same candidates had no competencies.

 Competencies are found in both young and older adults, because they typically manifest from core values or personal characteristics of the individual.
 Therefore, it is not uncommon to find personal competencies across all or several dimensions of a person’s life.
 Since my competency-based interview training, I have always focused on hiring for competencies over a pedigree, and I have been pleased that my batting average has been higher than most.